jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 In `bblayers.conf` file replace `${HOME}` with the appropriate path to the meta-layer repositories on your system if you modified any of the paths in the previous instructions.

+**NOTE:** Do not include **meta-yocto-bsp** in your `bblayers.conf`.
+The BSP requirements for the BBB are included in `meta-bbb`.

 For example, if your directory structure does not look exactly like this, you will need to modify `bblayers.conf`

     ~/poky-morty/
          meta-openembedded/